Israel says foiled Hamas plans for Jerusalem attacks

 Shots were fired at an Israeli army patrol vehicle along the Gaza border on Thursday, causing damage but no casualties, the military said in a statement.

-Israeli forces responded by firing a shell toward the source of the fire, the statement said.
+Israeli forces responded by firing a shell towards the source of the fire, the statement said.
 No casualties were reported on the Gaza side of the frontier.

 On Sunday, Israeli forces shot dead a Palestinian near the border, the first such fatality since a 50-day Gaza war ended in August.
 The man's family said he was searching for songbirds to sell in local markets.